TheRyanMonty/HomeLab/README.md

 - Load Balancer = Since this is not a cloud configuration, using [metallb](https://metallb.universe.tf/) makes the most sense
 - NFS = Needed to scale website app servers across worker nodes
 - [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) = [nginx](https://github.com/kubernetes/ingress-nginx) - Serves as reverse proxy for kubernetes services and can serve content based on domain name used
+- TLS Website certificates = Both [cert-manager](https://github.com/cert-manager/cert-manager) and [lets encrypt](https://letsencrypt.org/how-it-works/)

-Accessible service IPs will be assigned via MetalLB and yamls (i.e. using 192.168.1.200-210).
+Network accessible service IPs will be assigned via MetalLB and yamls (i.e. using 192.168.1.200-210).
 Network router dhcp reservation space must be updated to accomodate the range used or IP conflicts will occur.

 ## All servers:
 Set timezone, install qemu-guest-agent, set vi as shell browser and update/upgrade packages: